 The highest point of the route was scaled today - 256 metres - at Arbeia fort.

 Probably the most arduous part of the day was the last bit, getting to the campsite!

 I'd made much better progress than I thought I would have done and reached Newbrough just after 2pm.
 There is a community bunkhouse there, but I could see no information at the Town Hall and nobody at the Red Lion next door knew anything about it.
 Coupled with the fact that I could get no food, as they'd just finished serving, and there wasn't much else going on in the village, I decided to continue to Hexham.
-Here, the B&B didn't reply and the caravan park (marked on my map as a campsite) didn't take tents.
-Which is how I found myself plodding up a steep, oh so steep hill for a couple of miles to Fallowfield Dene campsite near Acombe, recommended by the cheery Helen from the caravan park.
+Here, the B&B didn't reply when I tried phoning and the caravan park (marked on my map as a campsite) didn't take tents.
+Which is how I found myself plodding up a steep, oh so steep, hill for a couple of miles to Fallowfield Dene campsite near Acombe, recommended by the cheery Helen from the caravan park.

 The final day of Route 72 had a bit of an uphill at the beginning, but then was flattish for the remainder, until a modicum of uphill towards the end at Tynemouth and South Shields.

 In a riverside park in Newcastle, there was a chap taking the sun lying on his recumbent.
 He gleefully extolled its virtues, particularly so for someone with disabilities from polio (which he has) or who has had a stroke (ie losing the use of one side of the body), mainly because it could be adapted for predominantly one-handed use.
 I also know it's good for people with bad backs, having met a couple in the US, whilst on my trip, who could only continue cycling because they were using recumbents and their backs could take that.